FordPIU/CPP-vs-LUA/ReadMe.md

 ## Contributing

 Contributions to the CPPvLUA project are welcome!
 If you find any issues or want to suggest improvements, please submit an issue or a pull request.

-## License

-This project is licensed under the GNU General Public License v3.0.
-See the `LICENSE` file for more information.